JONA0327/Panel_Administrativo/README.md

 When a folder is chosen in the interface, its ID is sent to the backend using the `/config/drive-folder` endpoint so the server knows where to upload product images.
+The chosen ID is stored in MongoDB so it persists across server restarts.
+You can query the current value using the `GET /config/drive-folder` endpoint.
 This allows the destination to be changed without updating `.env`.

 If you modify `.env` while the development server is running, restart the React server so the new values are loaded.